Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         using the HTTP POST method as defined in the HTTP protocol, version 1.1 [[!RFC7235]]
      2. The ingest source SHOULD
-        use HTTP over TLS, if TLS is used it SHALL be TLS version 1.2 or higher [[!RFC2818]]
+        use HTTP over TLS, if TLS is used it SHALL support atleast TLS version 1.2, higher version
+	may also be supported additionally [[!RFC2818]]
      3. The ingest source SHOULD repeatedly resolve the hostname to adapt to changes in the IP to Hostname mapping such as for example by using the domain naming system